 - SLUD: salivation, lacrimation, urination, defecation

 What should a handler do if they suspect their dog has been exposed?

 If you suspect your dog has been exposed...

-…take him to the nearest veterinarian IMMEDIATELY.
+...take him to the nearest veterinarian IMMEDIATELY.
 Blue-green algae toxicity can cause liver failure within minutes of exposure, so RAPID treatment is essential to survival.
-Even if you aren’t sure, get your search dog checked by a veterinarian if they show any illness after working in water.
+Even if you aren’t sure, get your partner checked by a veterinarian if he shows any illness after working in water.